gideonsimpson/KuramotoMetastability/README.md

 Codes and scripts for studying metastability in a Kuramoto system.
 These codes, written in Julia, were used to generate the figures in the manuscript [*Metastability in the stochastic nearest-neighbor
 Kuramoto model of coupled phase oscillators*](https://arxiv.org/abs/2412.15136) by Berglund, Medvedev, and Simpson.
 Some of these codes were previously used to generate the figures in [*A numerical method for a nonlocal diffusion equation with additive noise*](https://link.springer.com/article/10.1007/s40072-022-00262-w) by Medvedev and Simpson.

+Data is available upon request.

 This work was supported in part by US NSF DMS–2111278.

 # Internal Julia Packages
-Several Julia packages are described below.
+Several interal Julia packages are described below.
 These are known to work with Julia 1.10.x and 1.11.x.

 ## Classical Kuramoto
 The `ClassicalKuramoto` package includes functions for computing the energy and its gradient in the classical setting.
 By classical, we mean that